-The Group classifies certain assets as available for sale and recognises movements of their fair values in equity.
-When the fair value declines, management makes assumptions about the decline in value to determine whether there is an impairment that should be recognised in the statement of profit or loss.
-The carrying amount of available-for-sale financial assets was approximately HK\$186,874,000 (2012: HK\$185,311,000).
-Further details are included in note 19 to the financial statements.
+The Group classifies certain assets as available for sale and recognised movements of their fair values in equity.
+When the fair value declines, management makes assumptions about the decline in value to determine whether there is an impairment that should be recognised in the consolidated statement of profit or loss and other comprehensive income.
+At 31 December 2014, impairment loss of HK\$3,789,000 have been recognised for available-for-sale assets (2013: Nil).
+The carrying amount of available-for-sale financial assets was approximately HK\$134,105,000 (2013: HK\$186,874,000).
+Further details are included in Note 19 to the financial statements.